Checkmk/checkmk-dev-tools/additional_packages/docker_shaper/Readme.md

 ### Workflow

-poetry config repositories.checkmk https://upload.pypi.org/legacy/
-poetry config pypi-token.checkmk pypi-

-pip3 install --user --upgrade docker-shaper ~/.local/bin/docker-shaper server

-poetry run mypy docker_shaper

 * (once and only for publishing to PyPi) Get token on PyPi.org
+* (maybe) setup distinct repository setup `poetry config repositories.checkmk https://upload.pypi.org/legacy/`
-* (once and only for publishing to PyPi) `poetry config pypi-token.pypi pypi-<LONG-STRING>` (will write to `~/.config/pypoetry/auth.toml`)
+* (once and only for publishing to PyPi) `poetry config pypi-token.checkmk pypi-<LONG-STRING>` (will write to `~/.config/pypoetry/auth.toml`)
 * modify and check commits via `pre-commit`
 * after work is done locally: